 - Check that in your Active Directory/Atlassian Crowd configuration, the sync user has the expected credentials

-- Follow the steps in this article to fix your DNS issues
+- Your DNS settings might be wrong so that the domain of a Jira Server instance can not be correctly resolved.
+Follow the steps in this article to fix your DNS issues

 Proxy is configured incorrectly